peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

 **Returns:**

 * The flags that are set from converting numbers according to this arithmetic context.
-If.
-HasFlags is false, this value will be 0.
+If. <code>HasFlags</code> is false, this value will be 0.

 ### setFlags
     public final void setFlags(int value)